James McMillan (footballer, born c. 1866)

 James McMillan (c.
 1866 – unknown) was a Scottish footballer who played for Sunderland in 1884.

 Sunderland career

 McMillan made his debut for Sunderland in a 3–1 loss to Redcar Tow F.C. on 8 August 1884 in the FA Cup.
 He was Sunderland's first professional captain as the team turned professional in 1886.
-After playing football, McMillan was the chairman of masoning company 'J. McMillan & Sons'.
+After playing football, McMillan was the chairman of masonry company 'J. McMillan & Sons'.